mam1/Pcon-TNG/README.md

 Tx P9_24 ----------> Rx 1

 Rx P9_26 <---------- Tx 0

+Communication is packet based.
+A packet starts with a 2 byte header followed by byte that contains the number of following data bytes.
+    <packet header><packet length><packet data>
+An independent process is running which watches the byte stream from the sender and parses the byte steam into packets.
+When a complete packet is received it is is placed on the packet queue and other process can dequeue it as required.

+Packet data is a frame where the first byte sets the frame type and the fame type determines the action of the receiver.
+It also determines how the remaining frame data will be marshaled.
+    <frame type><frame data>
+    <_SCHEDULE_F><day><channel><number of schedule records><schedule>
+    <_PING_F><ping data>
+    <_REBOOT_F>
+    <_ACK-F><frame type>

 #####Serial connection between C3 and DIOB
 C3 ------------------ DIOB (serial)